BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov2-ww.md

 pigx-sars-cov2-ww -s tests/settings.yaml tests/sample_sheet.csv
 ```

-## Preparing the input
+# Preparing the input

-In order to run the pipeline, the user must supply
+In order to run the pipeline, you need to supply

 - a sample sheet
-- a settings file
+- a settings file.

-both files are described below.
+Both files are described below.

 In order to generate template settings and sample sheet files, type